Sukhpal Singh Ahluwalia: Personal life

 He is married to Rani Ahluwalia and they have three sons who are also involved in the businesses.

 As of May 2018, Ahluwalia is the fourth richest refugee in the UK.
 According to The Sunday Times Rich List 2019, the Ahluwalia family have a net worth of £500 million.

+Awards

+In 2024, he won the Business Person of the Year award at the Asian Achievers Awards.